 Shown here: Full linear edit (entire ceremony)

 This is a love story video that I directed, shot, and edited for the bride and groom's wedding and reception on the mainland.
 They were huge Country and Western lovers and they picked out the song.
-The video showcases the life they'd shared together for a decade.
-We shot this over 2 long days, including half a day at a church hall that we (my clients and I) turned into a green screen studio.
+The cinematic video showcases the life they'd shared together for a decade.
+I shot this over 2 long days, including half a day at a church hall that we (my clients and I) turned into a green screen studio.
 As there was just me as the crew, the bride and groom helped me set up lights, lug around green screen panels and other grip gear.
 Without their help there's no way this could have been made.

 This Kauai wedding video is one with a karaoke twist.
 Not your everyday wedding video, but different is special.
 There's a second version of this which is more classical.